sparkflows/sparkflows-docs/docs/tutorials/data-engineering/remove-special-characters.rst

 Reading from Dataset
 ---------------------

-``DatasetCSV`` processor reads in the input Dataset file and creates DataFrame.
+``DatasetCSV`` processor reads in the input Dataset File and creates DataFrame.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^